 The fair value of borrowings with QTC is based on the market value of debt outstanding.
 The market value of a debt obligation is the discounted value of future cash flows based on prevailing market rates and represents the amount required to be repaid if this was to occur at balance date.
-The market value of debt is provided by QTC and is discussed below.
+The market value of debt is provided by QTC and is shown in Note 14.